LiamB16/Emerging-Technology-100-assessment/README.md

 # Quantum Computing
 In this section,
   * Learn what quantum computing is.
+  * Learn what the Deutsch Algorithm.
+  * Learn the difference between traditional computing and quantum computing.
+  * show code to demonstrate these ideas.
   * Learn the difference between quantum and traditional computing
   * show code to demonstrate these ideas.